logeshramesh05/logeshramesh05/README.md

 <img align="right" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" alt="Coding" />

-> *"The only way to do great work is to love what you do."* — Steve Jobs
+> *"The only way to do great work is to love what you do."*

-🔭 **Currently working on:** AI agent benchmarking in realistic Linux environments using Docker & Harbor
+🔭 **Currently working on:** AI agent benchmarking in realistic Linux environments using Docker & Harbor Framework

 🌱 **Learning:** Distributed Systems, Kubernetes, Advanced LLM Evaluation